-During the Quarter, the Company carried out a brief field program to collect 200 kg of cesium mineralized pegmatite rock for study on how to efficiently concentrate the pollucite mineralization which, unlike most such occurrences, is found widely distributed throughout the many lithium-cesium-tantalum ("LCT") pegmatite dykes on the property.
+During the Six Month Period, the Company carried out a brief field program to collect 200 kg of cesium mineralized pegmatite rock for study on how to efficiently concentrate the pollucite mineralization which, unlike most such occurrences, is found widely distributed throughout the many LCT pegmatite dykes on the property.
 Follow-up work now in progress will involve mineralogical and analytical testwork to characterize in detail how the pollucite occurs, followed by metallurgical process testwork to identify the most efficient methods for concentrating the pollucite and recovering by-product tantalum and lithium.
-This includes recent testwork using the Selfrag AG EPD process and sensor-based ore-sorting testwork set to begin in January, 2021.
+This includes recent testwork using the Selfrag AG EPD process and sensor-based ore-sorting testwork conducted in January, 2021.
+Some results from this work have been received and are currently being analysed.
+Depending on the results, further sorting work will be conducted and methods for further concentrating explored.